Inter Milan v United: All you need to know

 A CLASSIC ENCOUNTER

 A brace from Dwight Yorke proved to be the difference between the teams when we met in the first leg of our 1999 double header in the quarter-finals.
-The game is also remembered for Peter Schmeichel’s superb save to prevent Ivan Zamorano’s diving header in the second period.
+The game is also remembered for Peter Schmeichel’s superb save to keep out Ivan Zamorano’s diving header in the second period.
 The Old Trafford victory, coupled with a 1-1 draw at the San Siro two weeks later, ensured our progression to the semi-final stage of the Champions League.

 WHO IS INTER MILAN'S STAR MAN?